Mandickel/etl_ndorms_Docs.github.io/index.md

 layout: default
 title: Home
 nav_exclude: true
-description: "This site is the documentation for all OMOP CDM ETLs for HES data at NDORMS"
+description: "This site is the documentation for CPRD Linked Datasets OMOP Conversion at NDORMS"

 ---

-# Hospital Episode Statistics (HES) CDM Documentation
+# CPRD Linked Datasets CDM Documentation

 This documentation is meant to show how NDORMS converted to the Hospital Episode Statistics (HES) Datasets into the [OMOP Common Data Model](https://ohdsi.github.io/CommonDataModel).